Nicky Ladanowski

-Nicky Ladanowski is a Los Angeles-based English actress and writer working in television, film and theatre.
+Nicky Ladanowski is a British actress and writer working in both the UK and USA in television, film, theatre and voiceovers.

 She is known for various roles in an extensive film and television career including Merle Jackson in Coronation Street, Mandy Cutler in Paradise Heights and Mand in Grease Monkeys.
-She is often known for playing beautiful and glamorous characters such as Anne-Marie in Hollyoaks and loveable characters such as nurse Sarah in Death Becomes Him and Lisa Trotter in The Sarah Jane Adventures for the BBC.
+She is often known for playing glamorous characters such as Anne-Marie in Hollyoaks and loveable characters such as nurse Sarah in Death Becomes Him and Lisa Trotter in The Sarah Jane Adventures for the BBC.
 She is also famed for her many comedic roles in shows such as the BBC's My Family and with Ricky Gervais in Extras as Les Dennis's fiancé Simone Lewis.
-Having starred in all of the UK's medical drama's Doctors, Holby City and Casualty she has recently been seen in two of the UK's other primetime shows Law & Order: UK for ITV and Waterloo Road for the BBC.
+Having starred in all of the UK's medical drama's Doctors, Holby City and Casualty she is also credited with roles in Law & Order: UK for ITV and Waterloo Road for the BBC.
+She has recently appeared in various comedic commercials in the USA including for the Women's World Cup for FOX Television.
 Nicky is the Ex girlfriend of Take that star Gary Barlow, although both stars remain fiercely private about their four year relationship.